Template category

 Actual documents: TREC-promulgated contracts (One-to-Four Family, Condo, New Construction, Farm & Ranch), title commitment, deed of trust.

 Requirements & nuances: Licensees must use TREC forms; the Option Fee/Option Period is central for inspections and walk-aways.
 Texas uses deeds of trust and allows non-judicial foreclosure with a compliant Property Code § 51.002 power-of-sale process.
 Local rent control is barred under Local Gov’t Code § 214.902.
+A Property Management Agreement — Texas defines the relationship between landlords and managers, outlining rent collection, maintenance duties, and compliance with TREC-promulgated standards to avoid liability.

 Common searches: “TREC 1-4 Family guide”, “Texas option period rules”, “Non-judicial foreclosure timeline”.